sensu/sensu-docs/content/sensu-go/6.5/operations/monitor-sensu/monitor-sensu-with-sensu.md

 {{% /notice %}}

 Larger Sensu deployments may use [PostgreSQL as an alternative datastore][4] to process larger numbers of events.
+If you're using PostgreSQL for event storage, we recommend monitoring your PostgreSQL event store's health.

-The connection to PostgreSQL is exposed on Sensu's `/health` endpoint and will look like this example:
+The connection to PostgreSQL is exposed on Sensu's `/health` endpoint, which provides information about the event store's health.
+PostgreSQL data from the `/health` endpoint will look like this example:

 {{< code json >}}
 {